mindactuate/youtubeontop-v1/README.md

 #### [FAQ see below](#faq)

 ### Best / fully working on

-* Windows 10
+-   Windows 10
-* Ubuntu 18.04 LTS
+-   Ubuntu 18.04 LTS

 ### Installation

-* Download one of the zips
+-   Download the correct zip file
-* Extract the whole zip to a folder (Right click -> extract all)
+-   Extract the whole zip to a folder (Right click -> extract all)
-   * use the password *pw1234*
+    -   use the password _pw1234_
-* On Windows:
+-   On Windows:
-   * Start the executable YouTubeOnTop.exe via double click
+    -   Start the executable YouTubeOnTop.exe via double click
-* On Linux:
+-   On Linux:
-   * in Linux its the file YouTubeOnTop
+    -   in Linux its the file YouTubeOnTop
-   * Right click -> Properties -> Permissions -> Check "Allow executing file as program"
+    -   Right click -> Properties -> Permissions -> Check "Allow executing file as program"
-   * Start the file YouTubeOnTop via double click
+    -   Start the file YouTubeOnTop via double click

 ### Always on top